Abstract

 Prior work has engaged specifically with the concept of epistemic self-efficacy, which can be broadly construed as self-perceptions related to the factual adjudication of encountered truth claims (e.g., Pingree, 2011), particularly in informational contexts characterized by multiple and contradictory positions.
 Recent work has shown that confidence in informational assessment capabilities is positively associated with mis-and-disinformation diagnosis.
 Hopp (2022), for instance, found that those with high levels of confidence in their ability to spot online fake news were robustly associated with the ability to accurately classify both fake news and mainstream news articles on Facebook.
 Specifically, this work indicated that those with heightened epistemic self-efficacy perceptions were significantly (1) more likely to engage in informational credibility sorting tasks and (2) better able to discern between mainstream news and disinformation.
 Loy et al. (2020) found that epistemic self-efficacy on the topic of climate change was positively supportive of the selection of and exposure to accurate information on climate change.
 In another study concerning identifying fake news about corporate brands, Chen and Cheng (2020) found that higher levels of epistemic self-efficacy, combined with trust in news media, led to higher levels of diagnosing misinformation about, in this particular case, Dasani water.

 In addition to Hypothesis 1, this study was also interested in the relationship between fake news-related self-efficacy beliefs, media literacy levels, and the ability to assess mainstream news content.
-Notably, in Guess et al.’s (2020) study on the relationship between media literacy and online information classification, the authors found that while literacy-based interventions diminish people’s belief in fake news content, they increased skepticism of false news headlines may come at the expense of decreased belief in mainstream news headlines—the media literacy intervention [used in the study] reduced the perceived accuracy of these headlines in both the US and India online surveys (p.
+Notably, in Guess et al.’s (2020) study on the relationship between media literacy and online information classification, the authors found that while literacy-based interventions diminish people’s belief in fake news content, they also have negative impacts on the perceived accuracy of mainstream news.
+Specifically, the data suggested that increased skepticism of false news headlines may come at the expense of decreased belief in mainstream news headlines—the media literacy intervention [used in the study] reduced the perceived accuracy of these headlines in both the US and India online surveys (p.
 15541).

 Given our foregoing contentions that self-efficacy beliefs related to informational accuracy assessment can motivate enhanced attention to information attributes and credibility cues, we wondered if the combination of heightened media literacy and heightened information-relevant self-efficacy levels might not together result in an enhancement of the ability to discern between fake and mainstream news.